If You're Looking for Ways to Save a lot Here's 12 Ways to Get Started

 Because we’re swiping credit cards and making purchases with our phones, understanding what we spend too much on becomes challenging to see.
-Having a budgeting app helps provide a visual of your monthly spending.
-These are some of the free apps that have garnered good reviews for 2020.
+If you're a member of Allegiance Credit Union, our nifty Money Management tool inside of Online Banking and the free ACU mobile app has you covered.
+However, for those that aren't, these are some of the free apps that have garnered good reviews for 2020.

 Mint: This app has been around for a while and enjoys widespread popularity.
 Mint syncs with your accounts to track spending in real-time.